New Partners and Co-Parenting: Building Working Relationships

 You and your co-parent will always be your child's parents.
 As new partners entering your lives grow closer to your child and become more involved in the daily routine, the more likely they are to find a place in your child's heart.
 As difficult as it might be for you to face, new partners play a decisive and positive role in your child's life can truly be a bonus for your family.

 It may be hard to know that your child feels affectionate towards your co-parent's new partner, mainly if you have mixed personal feelings towards the situation.
 Don't discourage your child's affection for these new partners or allow it to make you feel bad.
 If you can recognize that this person has your child's best interest at heart, support this positive relationship.
 It's great for your child to have plenty of healthy support systems in their life, especially when you aren't directly there with your child.

 Your and your co-parent's new partner may play a significant role as a caregiver for your child.
 You may find yourselves truly becoming a blended family, and in that, maintaining clear expectations is key.

 While the responsibility of making important decisions in regards to your child's upbringing may remain between you and your co-parent, your partners may play some role in this process.
-New partners may provide constructive commentary and add insight that helps you and your co-parent make the best decisions possible and uphold your child's best interests, especially if they have been part of your child's life for a significant amount of time.
+New partners may provide constructive commentary and add insight that helps you and your co-parent make the best decisions possible and uphold your child's best interest, especially if they have been part of your child's life for a significant amount of time.
 Once you and your co-parent have reached a decision that impacts your child, be sure to inform your partners so that they are aware and can help uphold your decision.

 Co-parenting should be seen as a partnership, not an ongoing battle.
 Keep your child's needs at heart, and be sure that your partner does the same.
 If nothing is going on that tells you otherwise, trust that your co-parent and their new partner are doing the same.